akienz99/pubmusic2/README.md

 # PubMusic2
-Advanced collaborative media player based on python and vlc media player
+Advanced collaborative media player based on python2 and vlc media player

 **Readme and more information coming soon!**